The Art of Economics: Forces Shaping Our World

 Production costs refer to all expenses incurred by firms during the production process such as wages paid to laborers, cost of raw materials used among others.
 Firms aim at reducing their production costs so as to maximize profits.

-Examples of microeconomic issues and policies
+Examples of microeconomic issues and policies.

 Microeconomic issues concern individual markets such as labor markets or housing markets rather than focusing on the broader economy like macroeconomics does.
 For example: